August is Women’s Month in South Africa. In honour of this, Kristine Pearson shares her story of a special South African friendship.

 Over the 1992 Christmas break, we drove to Cape Town for three weeks.
 On New Years’ Eve we stopped by a party she’d been invited to and we met a man named Rory Stear and left.
 By then I was an executive with a large banking group, Nedcor.
 Given her fierce intelligence coupled with her charismatic personality, Feroza was appointed to the ANC’s public relations department helping to shape its new public image under Ahed Kathrada (aka “Kathy”) On a sunny Saturday afternoon in April 1993 she called me in tears to tell me that Chris Hani had been killed.
 We spoke for two hours.
 Was the country now going to slide into civil war as so many had predicted?

 The ANC victory party at the Carlton Hotel.

 The phone call

-During our all too brief time together, I learned more about the struggles of South African and African women than I ever could or would have otherwise.
-Most people at the time were cautiously suspicious of Americans, especially a woman on her own.
+During our all too brief time together, I learned more about the struggles of South African women than I ever would have otherwise.
 I had the privilege of meeting countless self-effacing, incredible and courageous women of conviction because of her.
 I had always considered myself a feminist, but I never understood the issues that poor women face.
-Feroza helped give context and a deeper meaning to my life and helped shape what would eventually become my life’s work.
-It wasn’t always an easy friendship, but it was one that I”ll forever treasure.
+She helped me to see them.
+Feroza also helped give context and a deeper meaning to my life and helped shape what would eventually become my life’s work.
+It wasn’t always an easy friendship, but it was one that I’ll forever treasure.
 I still miss her and feel a profound sadness when I think about her.
 I reckon that she would be happy to know that she be forever remembered on National Women’s Day.